MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 | Assume breach  | Because of this segmentation, individual network segments become their own blast radius.
 The firewall can prevent a compromise in one network segment from spreading into others.  |

 As a part of the deployment, select Azure Firewall Premium as the SKU for Azure Firewall.
 This will require the management policy generated to be deployed as a premium policy as well.<br>
-Changing the SKU of the firewall involves recreating the firewall, and often the policy as well.
-As a result, start with Azure Firewall if possible.
-Or, be prepared for redeployment activities to replace the existing firewall.
+Changing the SKU of the firewall involves recreating the firewall and often the policy as well.
+As a result, start with Azure Firewall if possible, or be prepared for redeployment activities to replace the existing firewall.

 ### Why Azure Firewall Premium?